-This palatial house was designed for hardware merchant J. H. Ashdown by local architect J. H. G. Russell and constructed between 1912 and 1913.
+This palatial house in the Crescentwood area of Winnipeg was designed for hardware merchant J. H. Ashdown by local architect J. H. G. Russell and constructed between 1912 and 1913.
 The building was bought by the Shriners in 1952 and used for their meetings.
 They built a one-storey addition to the rear of the building.
 When the Khartum Temple was moved to a new facility in south Winnipeg, the building was renovated for use as a restaurant.
 In 2002, the building (a municipally-designated historic site) was recognized with a Conservation Award from Heritage Winnipeg.

 A collection of photographs of the building by J. H. G. Russell is held at the Archives of Manitoba.